Multi-track TTDR processes:

 There is not just one way of conducting TTDR processes, but indeed multiple different ways of initiating and managing these.
 How we actually go about doing this in practice, is always context dependent — meaning that it is contingent upon both the actual issues and stakeholders involved.

 There are at least the following three different kinds and ways of conducting TTDR processes:

-- Track.1: Formal processes ~ engaging with legitimised stakeholders mandated as representatives to speak and make decisions on behalf of the needs, interests and values of others in collaborative decision-making processes;
+- Track.1: Formal processes ~ engaging with legitimatised stakeholders mandated to represent and make decisions on behalf of the needs and interests of others in collaborative decision-making processes;

-- Track.2: Informal processes ~ engaging with non-legitimised social actors in their informal networks and settings with no official mandate to speak or make decisions on behalf of others — only on behalf of themselves;
+- Track.2: Informal processes ~ engaging with non-legitimised social actors in their informal networks and settings with no official mandate to speak or make decisions on behalf of others — only for themselves;

-The dynamically highlighted middle section (in blue) signifies any one of the above three different multi-track processes.
+Note: The dynamically highlighted middle section (in blue) signifies any one of the above mentioned three different multi-track processes.
 However, in practice, TTDR processes will never be as linear as depicted in the above visualisation.
-When adopting NAR for doing TTDR processes, the latter become non-linear / iterative — which can be visualised as follows (see methods page for more detail):
+In reality, these processes are a lot more non-linear / iterative.
+This is indeed the case when adopting NAR approach for conducting TTDR processes, which can be visualised as follows:

 Note: it is not impossible to visualise the above as a more linear process with some distinct phases and steps — as is discussed in more detail on the methods page.